AbsGeorge/project2-lottery/README.md

 ### Future Improvements
 * A maximum amount a player can play the game.
 * A more user friendly Interface
+* A smoother continous integration with efficient version updates

 ### Author